 However, in order to stay sane (or even stay put) I have resisted the lure of joining a Primary Health Organisation which unfairly excludes my patients from many government subsidies but largely frees me from excessive bureaucratic interference experienced by my colleagues.
 This means I can offer the sort of service patients want without the frustration that would make any additional income pointless.
 That is not to say the Taranaki District Health Board doesn't try hard to make my life a pain, but I can tell them where to go!

-2nd son: Michael Jonathan Blayney b.1981 (MSc with 2nd Class Hons in Chemistry, Auck), now living in Brisbane as a scientist (Metallurgist) with Sibelco and is married to Nadia Golenkova.
+2nd son: Michael J Blayney (MSc with 2nd Class Hons in Chemistry, Auck), scientist / Metallurgist; married to Nadia.

-Married Shirley May Coxhead (Legal Executive and now part-time Practice Manager) 1989
+Married Shirley May Coxhead (Legal Executive / Practice Manager)

 Other than family and Medicine, I have interests in computing, photography, tramping, conservation, history and education, and have developed a somewhat controversial reputation for speaking out on these issues, particularly when attempts are made to reduce or "drag down" high quality local services and achievements to the lower level common elsewhere.
 Over the years I have been involved as a speaker for Antenatal classes (15 years), First Aid courses and various service clubs and have served on the South Taranaki IHC Advisory Committee, as an elected member of the Hawera High School (then) Board of Governors, and later as an elected member of the Hawera Intermediate School Board of Trustees.
 I sat on the Hawera Hospital Community Committee until it was disbanded by the TDHB because it was not supportive of moves to downgrade the hospital.
 This committee oversaw the implementation of the Pisk Report and provided important communication between the South Taranaki community and the Taranaki DHB.